sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 #### Extra task: Support a process of loading resources

-Supporting Web API is not convering "anywhere".
+Supporting Web API is not covering "anywhere".
 We also need to support a process of loading resources by the `src` property of HTML tags (e.g., `<img>`, `<style>`).
 I guess that we can also hijack them in the similar way as Web API.